MariaLundgren/CO-OP-Game-Review/README.md

 -	I want to be able to register to join the community.
 -	I want to be able to see the reviews and titles that others have posted.
 -	I want to be able to search amongst the posts if I am looking for something specific.
+-   I want to be able to find the website's social channels.

 As a registered user
 - I want to be able to log in to my account.